MeaningOfLights/AzureTraining/Hands-On-Labs-That-Work/70-Docker.md

 That completes this module where you created a .NET console application to display a machine’s current IP address.
 You then added the Dockerfile file to the application to convert it into a Docker container image.
 Finally, you deployed the container image to the Azure Container Registry.

-Please don't delete these resources.
+Please don't delete these resources, they're needed for the next exercise.

 [activity]: ../icons/activity.png "Workshop Activity!"